devmentor-pl/task-html-and-css-basics/README.md

 ## 🤔 Solutions provided in the project

-- just one - Filled the background color after the website did not render full photo after rotate:
+- Filled the background color after the website did not render full photo after rotate:
 ```
 .header__image--tablet {
     background-color: var(--color-alfa);